giacomelli/BackupSharp/README.md

 A C# library and command-line to backup your items from any source to any destination.

 ##Sources & Destinations
-Bellow are the current available sources and destinations:
+Below are the current available sources and destinations:

 * Sources
 	* FTP